The Blue Van

 Immediately I slammed on the breaks and turned the steering wheel sharply left so I would be able to keep the van from flipping.
 The ensuing screech of bald tires on asphalt and grinding break pads on corroded rotors was historic.
 People who hadn’t opened their front doors at night in years stepped out to see what type of asteroid was tearing into the sky.

 As for Chris and I, we looked at each other in panic, as the cruiser’s break lights immediately lit up.
 Without a moment’s pause, I thrust the Blue Van into first gear and slammed onto the gas.
 The wheels spun with awesome ferocity during the next three seconds as the vehicle gained enough momentum to overcome the grip of the asphalt’s friction.
-Then we were off, zooming down Hague like an elephant late for the circus.
+Then we were off, zooming down Hague Avenue like an elephant late for the circus.
 We never saw the cop, but I’m sure he was looking for us.
-We adeptly plowed the Blue Van through narrow roads and hid amongst the shadows and other unsung vehicles.
+We adeptly plowed the Blue Van through narrow roads and hid amongst the shadows and other unsung vehicles of the Hilltop area.

 The Blue Van.
 It was a wonderful creature.
 Too bad we had to put it to sleep several years back.
 But I’ll never forget all the wonderful times I spent gripping its hull for life.
 Blue Van, this drink is for you!